naiyerasif/site/content/posts/2020/2020-09-05-api-documentation-with-springfox-3.md

 ## Springfox 3 with Spring WebMvc

-Generate a Spring Boot project using [Spring Initializr](https://start.spring.io/), and add `spring-boot-starter-web`, `spring-boot-starter-data-jdbc`, `postgresql` and `spring-boot-starter-actuator` dependencies.
+Generate a Spring Boot project using [Spring Initializr](https://start.spring.io/), and add `spring-boot-starter-web`, `spring-boot-starter-data-jdbc`, `postgresql`, and `spring-boot-starter-actuator` dependencies.
 Your `pom.xml` would look like this.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>